michalcichon/michalcichon.github.io/_posts/2025-10-05-ethical-computing-cryptocurrencies-ai-protein-folding-at-home.md

 comments: true
 ---

 A few months ago, I bought a computer.
-In theory, it was supposed to be our “home computer,” something we could use until my wife gets a new laptop from her work.
+In theory, it was supposed to be our “home computer” - something we could use until my wife gets a new laptop from her work.
 It also ran Windows, so we could use applications that don’t run on my Mac — for example, some scientific programs my wife normally uses at work — and, potentially, a few games.
+In practice, however, the computer just ended up collecting dust at the bottom of my drawer.